xenakal/Simulation_Interactions/README.md

     - o - haide/show the objective the agent-camera should reach
     - v - hide/show the virtual camrea

-3. Create your own map using the *"create map tab"*
+3. Create your own map using the *"create map"* tab
 <img src="images/creation_tab.png" width="40%">

-   1. Once it is saved (see *"creation tab"* description), it will appear in the folder map under the name of *create_map.txt*.
+   1. Once it's saved (see the *"creation"* tab description), it will appear in the folder map under the name of *create_map.txt*.
    2. Rename it.
    3. Add it to the list of names to be run (*map_to_test_name*)  in the file *main.py*.
    4. Set the options in the following list :